Hurtak/code-hustlers-boilerplate/README.md

 # Code Hustler's Boilerplate

-Boiler plate FE+BE app that tries to be as simple as possible without compromising on features and safety
+Boiler plate FE+BE app that tries to

+- be as simple as possible
+- have as little dependencies as possible
+- without compromising on features and safety

 ## Dependencies